-An introduction to imandra-tools
+An introduction to imandra-tools¶

-library and go through how to use its powerful modules to augment Imandra's decomposition facilities.
+In this notebook, we'll introduce the imandra-tools library and go through how to use its powerful modules to augment Imandra's decomposition facilities.

-directive is disabled for security reasons in this notebook, this step won't be necessary as we've pre-loaded imandra-tools.
+Normally, before using imandra-tools, one would have to require it in their Imandra toplevel by executing the require statement #require "imandra-tools".
+Since the #require directive is disabled for security reasons in this notebook, this step won't be necessary as we've pre-loaded imandra-tools.

 Let's make sure this is actually the case before starting.

 Great!
-Let's start exploring imandra-tools
+Let's start exploring imandra-tools.

 Iterative Decomposition Framework (Idf)¶

-.
+The first module we're going to explore is Imandra_tools.Idf.
 Its broad purpose is to provide a framework allowing for iterative, lazy decomposition of state-machine models.

 Before diving into its usage, let's first define a simple example of such a model.